-Two clinical trials (Study 1 and Study 2) in adults compared CLINOLIPID to a pure soybean oil based intravenous lipid emulsion.
-Although Study 1 and Study 2 were not adequately designed to demonstrate noninferiority of CLINOLIPID to the soybean oil comparator, they support CLINOLIPID injection as a source of calories and essential fatty acids in adults.
+Two clinical trials (Study 1 and Study 2) in adults compared CLINOLIPID to a soybean oil-based intravenous lipid emulsion.
+Although Study 1 and Study 2 were not adequately designed to demonstrate noninferiority of CLINOLIPID to the soybean oil comparator, they support CLINOLIPID as a source of calories and essential fatty acids in adults.
 The lipid dosage was variable in Studies 1 and 2 and adjusted to the patient's nutritional requirements.

 Study 1 was a randomized, open-label, multicenter study.
-Forty eight (48) patients, aged 17 to 75 years, requiring ≥15 days (mean 22 days) exclusive parenteral nutrition (TPN) were enrolled and randomized to either CLINOLIPID or a pure soybean oil based intravenous lipid emulsion.
+Forty-eight patients, aged 17 to 75 years, requiring total parenteral nutrition (TPN) for ≥15 days (mean 22 days) were enrolled and randomized to either CLINOLIPID or a soybean oil-based intravenous lipid emulsion.
 Nutritional efficacy was assessed by anthropometric indices (body weight, arm circumference, skin-fold thickness), biomarkers of protein metabolism (total protein, albumin) and lipid metabolism.
 Anthropometric criteria (body weight, arm circumference, and skin fold thickness) were comparable for both groups.
 Mean total serum protein and albumin increased similarly in both groups.